accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: The core strategy is based on the EMA (Exponential Moving Average) crossover, but it uses the ADX and Choppiness Index as filters to avoid trading in weak or non-trending markets.
 *   **Q: Does it include tools for testing?**
     A: Yes, the repository includes a Jupyter Notebook and Python scripts for backtesting the strategy on historical data to evaluate its performance and optimize its parameters.
+*   **Q: What technologies were used to build the Trading Bot?**
+    A: The application was built with Python using the Django framework.
+It connects to the Binance API via WebSockets and uses Pandas for data analysis and Plotly.js for visualization.

 © 2024 Accaderi.
 All rights reserved.